The University of Edinburgh – College of Medicine and Veterinary Medicine

 Our programmes are affiliated with the University's Global Health Academy.

-- Skills required to integrate knowledge from multiple disciplines - graduates may then adapt professional practice to meet the complex biopsychosocial needs of patients with pain.
+- the skills required to integrate knowledge from multiple disciplines and apply these to your professional practice to meet the complex biopsychosocial needs of patients with pain.

 You can be assured that your professional and career development will be enhanced in the following areas: